-Hung, Ng, Patil, Zehnder, Huang, Aron, Gill, Desai described a model for robot-assisted partial nephrectomy using porcine kidney and a Styrofoam ball to a mimic renal tumour in the da Vinci Skills Simulator (dVSS; Intuitive Surgical, Sunnyvale, CA, USA), a simulator version of the most commonly used surgical robot.
-They established face, content and construct validity in 46 participants, including 28% being experts.
+Hung et al described a model for robot-assisted partial nephrectomy using porcine kidney and a styrofoam ball to a mimic renal tumor in the da Vinci Skills Simulator (dVSS; Intuitive Surgical, Sunnyvale, CA, U.S.), a simulator version of the most commonly used surgical robot.
+They established face, content, and construct validity in 46 participants, with 28% being experts.
+A followup study established concurrent and predictive validity in 24 participants.